-One of the greatest needs in the church today is effective leadership and I want to share three key principles that I’ve found formational in my own life.
+One of the greatest needs in the church today is effective leadership and I want to share three characteristics of effective leaders that I’ve found formational in my own life.

 What qualifies me to write on this subject?
 Fifty plus years of leadership learning and experience (My nickname in high school was “The General” when I was the captain of our school’s baseball and basketball teams.)
 Over the years I have gleaned many foundational practices regarding leadership, one being that leadership can be learned.